mongodb/docs-realm/source/includes/test-client-reset.rst

 When you terminate and re-enable Sync, clients that have previously connected with Sync are unable to connect until after they perform a client reset.
 Terminating Sync deletes the metadata from the server that allows the client to synchronize.
-The client must start fresh by downloading a new copy of the realm from the server.
-The server sends a client reset error to these clients, enabling you to manually trigger the client reset condition.
+The client must download a new copy of the realm from the server.
+The server sends a client reset error to these clients.
+So, when you terminate Sync, you trigger the client reset condition.

 To test client reset handling: